-The auditor must be familiar with and understand the intent of the standard.
+The auditor must be familiar with and understand the intent of the expected practices.
 Expected practices interpretation must not be adapted or adjusted to meet the individual characteristics of an agency or local regulations.
 Expected practices identify what is to be achieved not how to achieve it.
 The method an auditor's agency utilizes to achieve compliance is not necessarily the only way to reach the same goal.
-The comments and protocols portion of the expected practices are to provide clarification of the standard expectation and examples of possible sources for supporting documentation or process indicators.
-These sections are not part of the standard and are not to be incorporated into compliance expectations.
+The comments, protocols, and process indicators portion of the expected practices are to provide clarification of the expected practices expectation and examples of possible sources for supporting documentation or process indicators.
+These sections are not part of the expected practice and are not to be incorporated into compliance expectations.
 Accreditation manuals contain a glossary which should be utilized to create common understanding of the terms and phrases found in the expected practices.
-If the visiting committee is unsure of an interpretation of a standard the Accreditation Specialist is to be contacted.
+If the visiting committee is unsure of an interpretation of an expected practice the Accreditation Specialist is to be contacted.